Back

 Indeed, curricula emphasize the role of learning goals in relation to performance goals.
 So, for example, in high school, the goal is that students learn certain things in each subject and in the process learn a set of meta-skills, from information retrieval to teamwork.

-However, the cold fact is that a student’s future is ultimately measured by a few important tests such as the A level exams or the SAT.
+However, the cold fact is that a student’s future is ultimately measured by a few important tests such as the A-level exams or the SAT.
 In preparing for these, it helps if the goal is to genuinely learn the subject, but on the other hand, tight schedules and broad subject areas lead us to optimize our studies so that we fuel up with knowledge in a form that ensures a good grade.
 In practice, this means emphasizing memorization over understanding.

 It is still worth emphasizing learning goals and creating performance goals only when the performance itself strongly determines the future expectation horizon, as is the case with the SAT.